Former Homicide Detective, Jim Warner Wallace teaches children how to use the tools of a detective to analyze evidence for Christianity.

 Despite his broader definition of "belief," Lickerman, similar to Shermer, goes on to say that,

-Here, Lickerman affirms the notion that people ought not necessarily trust anything they believe, because the way in which humans form beliefs is arbitrary, and usually due to their environment and preconceptions formed early in life based on things instilled in them.
+Here, Lickerman affirms the notion that people ought not necessarily to trust anything they believe because the way in which humans form beliefs is arbitrary and usually due to their environment and preconceptions formed early in life based on things instilled in them.

-Lickerman goes on to say that, once a person forms a belief, they are drawn to things that back up that belief, and repulsed by things that do not.
-Commonly known as “Confirmation Bias,” and “Decomfirmation Bias.”
+Lickerman goes on to say that once a person forms a belief, they are drawn to things that back up that belief and repulsed by things that do not.
+This is commonly known as "confirmation bias" and “decomfirmation bias.”
 Says Lickerman:

 Lickerman, however, shows his hand eventually by piling on a heaping helping of his own decomfirmation bias.
 He says:

-This is not to say he is necessarily wrong in his convictions about Creationism and anti-immunization campaigns, but at the point he says this, the article ceases to be the kind of neutral dispassionate explanation of facts drawn from studies, and makes statements on subjects to which the article is not equipped to speak in terms of data collected, and studies cited.
-He either assumes that the reader agrees with him, or that they will accept that he is correct on the basis of pure authority.
+This is not to say he is necessarily wrong in his convictions about Creationism and anti-immunization campaigns, but at the point he says this, the article ceases to be the kind of neutral, dispassionate explanation of facts drawn from studies and begins to make statements on subjects of which the article is not equipped to speak in terms of data collected and studies cited.
+He either assumes that the reader agrees with him or that they will accept that he is correct on the basis of pure authority.
 Exactly the kind of thing the article speaks against.

 Lickerman betrays himself in the very next sentence:

-Lickerman’s suggests that adults should reason more like infants: accept those things that appear to be true by impulse, rather than comparing them to pre-developed biases, and forming conclusions backwards.
+Lickerman suggests that adults should reason more like infants: accept those things that appear to be true by impulse, rather than comparing them to pre-developed biases and forming conclusions backwards.
 Says Lickerman:

 Both Lickerman and Shermer somewhat agree in their diagnosis of how humans form beliefs, however, Lickerman is kind enough not to link his exclusively with religious and paranormal beliefs.